-he\ICE (Innovation Commercialization Exchange) Institute was launched to aggregate, evaluate and connect emerging technologies that address water issues across a wide range of industries, including utilities, agriculture, and manufacturers.
+he new research and commercialization initiative was launched to aggregate, evaluate and connect emerging technologies that address water issues across a wide range of industries, including utilities, agriculture, and manufacturers.
 Working with the Federal Laboratory Consortium for Technology Transfer, TWC will offer members technology scouting, screening, and delivery of the best options for commercialization.
-ICE Institute will also identify water-related innovations in universities and by domestic and foreign entrepreneurs, in addition to the untapped federal research.
-Founding Members of the ICE Institute include: A. O. Smith, Badger Meter, Marquette University, Milwaukee Metropolitan Sewerage District, Rexnord Corporation, and University of Wisconsin - Milwaukee.
+TWC will also identify water-related innovations in universities and by domestic and foreign entrepreneurs, in addition to the untapped federal research.

+Founding Members include: A. O. Smith, Badger Meter, Marquette University, Milwaukee Metropolitan Sewerage District, Rexnord Corporation, and University of Wisconsin - Milwaukee.